Here I go showing my blue skin!

 Right now, I am exploring ideas of commitment and vulnerability.
 I have recently been listening to Tony Robbin’s audiobooks, Unlimited Power and Awakening the Giant Within, and Brene Brown’s audiobook, Daring Greatly.
 Conveniently, I also have a paper due soon in my Naturopathic Medicine philosophy class.
 We are to reflect on our commitment to Naturopathic Medicine principles.

 The word commitment is used passively.
 It is not until we truly commit to something that things begin to change.
 Challenges will a rise.
-Unless we are truly committed to what we set out to accomplish, it is too easy to just flow away from our desire destination.
+Unless we are truly committed to what we set out to accomplish, it is too easy to just flow away from our desired destination.

 Commitment brings clarity in our direction.
 You may not know how you will get there.
 Once you have made the firm decision, it is like it has becomes apart of you.
 I know from experience it is so challenging to be something you are not.